dreamboat26/langchain-chronicles/README.md

 All sources gathered during research are saved to the graph state.

-You can visualize them in the graph state, which is visible in LangGraph Studio:

 ![Screenshot 2024-12-05 at 4 08 59 PM](https://github.com/user-attachments/assets/e8ac1c0b-9acb-4a75-8c15-4e677e92f6cb)

-The final summary is saved to the graph state as well:

 ![Screenshot 2024-12-05 at 4 10 11 PM](https://github.com/user-attachments/assets/f6d997d5-9de5-495f-8556-7d3891f6bc96)

-## Deployment Options

-There are [various ways](https://langchain-ai.github.io/langgraph/concepts/#deployment-options) to deploy this graph.

-See [Module 6](https://github.com/langchain-ai/langchain-academy/tree/main/module-6) of LangChain Academy for a detailed walkthrough of deployment options with LangGraph.